GUIDE-VAE: Advancing Data Generation with User Information and Pattern Dictionaries: Introduction

 \subsubsection{Lack of Realism}

-VAEs utilize two probabilistic distributions during the generative process: the likelihood and the prior distributions.
-A commonly used likelihood distribution is the multivariate Gaussian with a diagonal covariance matrix, where the model assumes independence between features for a given latent variable \cite{kingma2013auto}.
+VAEs utilise two probabilistic distributions during the generative process.
+A \textit{prior distribution} is assigned to generate random latent variables.
+Then, a neural network architecture (decoder) maps these to a conditional \textit{likelihood distribution}.
+A commonly used likelihood distribution is the multivariate Gaussian with a diagonal covariance matrix, which assumes independence among the output variables \cite{kingma2013auto}.
 While this assumption simplifies the modelling process, it often leads to poor sample quality.
-Specifically, by treating features as independent, VAEs tend to produce noisy data, as it falls outside the manifold of the original data \cite{Dorta_2018_CVPR}.
+Specifically, by treating features as independent, VAEs tend to produce noisy data, as they fall outside the manifold of the original data \cite{Dorta_2018_CVPR}.
 This problem is particularly significant for time-series data generation, where capturing correlations between sequential data points is crucial for preserving informative patterns, such as peaks and cycles in energy consumption patterns.

-A common workaround to improve sample quality is using the mean vector as the generated sample, which often results in overly smooth (``blurry") outputs.
-These two options for the generative process impose a significant limitation on VAEs in generating realistic data, especially for applications that require fine-grained detail.
+A common workaround to improve sample quality is to use the mean vector as the generated sample, which often results in overly smooth (``blurry") outputs.
+These two options for the generative process impose a significant limitation on VAEs' ability to generate realistic data, especially for applications that require fine-grained detail.